Who is…

 Greek: Ναιμὰν ὁ Σύρος —meaning: Naaman the Syrian

-Naaman was an Aramean (Syrian) commander of the armies of Benhadad II in the time of Joram, king of Israel.
+Naaman was an Aramean (Syrian) commander of the armies of Benhadad II in the time of the prophet Elisha and King Joram, ruler of the Kingdom of Israel (the northern tribes).

 He became afflicted with leprosy; and when the little Hebrew slave-girl that waited on his wife told her of a prophet in Samaria who could cure her master, he obtained a letter from Benhadad and proceeded with it to Joram.